nuls-io/devsite/docs/Docs/s_advance.md

 >
 > Get the execution result of the contract

 In the following results, `contractTxList` is the transaction generated after the execution of this contract.
 Note: This structure is not limited to the contract NULS asset transfer transaction, and different contract NULS asset transfer transactions will be generated according to different business, such as contract consensus.
-Trading --> [Smart Contract Consensus Transaction Description] (./consensusTransaction.html)
+Trading --> [Smart Contract Consensus Transaction Description](./consensusTransaction.html)

 ```json
 {